fghaas/fghaas.github.io/content/articles/blog/no-you-wont-get-a-powerpoint.md

 Dear conference organizer,

 Please do not attempt to foist a slide deck format on me.
-Please stop asking for a PowerPoint, or a Google Slides link, or a PDF.
+Please stop asking for a PowerPoint deck, or a Google Slides link, or a PDF.
 And if these are the only formats you are willing to accept, please do state that clearly and up front in the CFP, because it means I won't be submitting a proposal to your conference.

 I am not doing this to annoy you, or make your life harder.
-It's just that the presentation stack I have chosen is far superior to the ones you are suggesting, and I am disinclined to compromise on quality.
+It's just that the presentation stack I have settled on is far superior to the ones you are suggesting, and I am disinclined to compromise on quality.

 I use the [reveal.js](https://revealjs.com/) presentation framework, and publish my slide decks using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
-I provide a public URL to my slides ahead of time — always at the beginning of the talk, and also ahead of time if requested, in case you want to put the link in your conference programme.
+I provide a public URL to my slides ahead of time — always at the beginning of the talk, and also in advance if requested, in case you want to put the link in your conference programme.

 This approach allows me to do things that — to the best of my